-Supplemental Instruction Sessions are weekly, tutor-led sessions designed to review and reinforce class content in small group settings.
-Supplemental Instruction Sessions are open to all students in a course.
-Supplemental Instruction Sessions are currently available for select MD2 courses.
+Supplemental Instruction Sessions (SIS) are weekly, tutor-led sessions designed to review and reinforce class content in small group settings.
+Sessions prioritize information from the current week of lectures and review specific content and concepts.
+Supplemental Instruction Sessions are currently available for all MD2 students and focus on the review of information from Pathology, Pathophysiology and Pharmacology.